chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ### Checking For A Superview

 Let's create a method called checkForSuper(view: UIView?, views: [Int: UIView]) -> UIView?
-This method should also be private takes in a view and dictionary with Int, View pairs as parameters and returns an optional view.
+This method should also be private and it should take in a view and dictionary with Int, View pairs as parameters and returns an optional view.
 Why is our return type optional?
 Because our views could be completely unrelated and therefore have no common superview.

 {% highlight swift linenos %}